tpgmartin/tpgmartin.github.io/_posts/2018-02-25-information-retrieval-models-probabilistic-retrieval-model.md

 ## Document Language Model Smoothing

-With the expression for the score, above, we now need to estimate the document language model, that is the terms `p(w|d)`.
-Importantly we want to assign a nonzero probability to query words not found in document.
+With the expression for the score above, we now need to estimate the document language model, that is the terms `p(w|d)`.
+Importantly, we want to assign a nonzero probability to query words not found in document.
 This process of smoothing involves reducing the probability of seen query words and increasing the probability of unseen query words - as the sum of probabilities must equal one.
-This means that the probability of a word in a given document is proportional to either the probability of the word in the document if it is found in the document,
+To do this we say that the probability of a word in a given query is proportional to either the probability of the word in the document if it is found in the document,

 $$
     p\left(w|d\right) = p_{seen}\left(w|d\right)